Catalyst Cloud provides some pre-configured operating system images to make it easier for you to get started on the cloud.

 With SPLA the Provider (here Silicon Systems) is the licensee.

 Before using the images provided by our Partners, you should always confirm that they are suitable for your needs and fit for purpose.
-Catalyst provides them “as is”, without warranty of any kind.
+Catalyst Cloud provides them “as is”, without warranty of any kind.

 The OpenStack upstream documentation provides detailed instructions on how to prepare all major operating systems to run in the cloud: https://docs.openstack.org/image-guide/create-images-manually.html

 Another method for creating custom images is to use Packer.
 Packer is an open source tool developed by Hashicorp for creating machine images for multiple platforms from a single source configuration.
-We have made a tutorial entitled Using Packer to build custom bootable images on the Catalyst Cloud that demonstrates how to use Packer.
+We have made a tutorial entitled Using Packer to build custom bootable images on Catalyst Cloud that demonstrates how to use Packer.